yatindma/yatindma/README.md

 My latest projects delve deep into the **optimization of LLMs** through innovative fine-tuning techniques and custom loss functions to boost performance.
 I'm currently exploring **Generative AI applications** in healthcare, which is a game-changing domain for the future of personalized medicine.

 ---

-These technologies are not just tools in my toolbox—they're my creative playground, helping me craft solutions that make a real impact.

----